arorahardeep/imageSearchImproved/README.md

 - I hand captioned 100 odd images and included the cat and dog breed names in the caption and it worked really well.
 - I further realized I can use a model to classify these images into breeds by training on the following dataset
   - http://www.robots.ox.ac.uk/~vgg/data/pets/
-- Then I can augment the PascalSentences dataset with the class labels of above model to match the performance on hand-captioned images.
+- Then I can augment the PascalSentences dataset captions with the class labels of above model to match the performance on hand-captioned images.

 ## Combing the Bounding Box and Caption approach